The Auslander-Reiten conjecture for certain non-Gorenstein Cohen-Macaulay rings: Introduction

 Now let us explain the purpose of this paper.
 In this paper, we compare $R$ and $R/Q^\ell$ in the study of the Auslander-Reiten conjecture, where $Q$ is an ideal of $R$ generated by a regular sequence on $R$ (Theorem \ref{a2.1}).
-It is well-known that the condition of Auslander-Reiten on $R$ and $R/Q^\ell$ are equivalent if $\ell=1$.
+It is well-known that the Auslander-Reiten conjecture holds for $R$ if and only if it holds for $R/Q^\ell$ if $\ell=1$.
 However, $R/Q^\ell$ is neither Gorenstein nor reduced if $\ell>1$, thus Theorem \ref{a2.1} provides new classes of rings where the Auslander-Reiten conjecture holds.
 Here let us note one application from Theorem \ref{a2.1} to determinantal rings, which is an important class of rings.

 Let $s$, $t$ be positive integers and $A[\mathbf{X}]=A[X_{ij}]_{1\le i\le s, 1\le j\le t}$ a polynomial ring over a commutative ring $A$.
 Assume $s\le t$ and let $\mathbb{I}_s(\mathbf{X})$ denote the ideal of $A[\mathbf{X}]$ generated by the $s\times s$ minors of the $s\times t$ matrix $\left(X_{ij}\right)$.
 Then $A[\mathbf{X}]/\mathbb{I}_s(\mathbf{X})$ is called a {\it determinantal ring} of $A$.
 With these assumptions and notations, we have the following.